openmc-dev/openmc/docs/source/usersguide/mgxs_library.rst

   :total:
     This element requires the group-wise total cross section ordered by increasing group index (i.e., fast to thermal).
-If ``representation`` is ``isotropic``, then the length of this list should equal the number of groups described in the ``groups`` element.
-If ``representation`` is ``angle``, then the length of this list should equal the number of groups times the number of azimuthal angles times the number of polar angles, with the inner-dimension being groups, intermediate-dimension being azimuthal angles and outer-dimension being the polar angles.
+If ``representation`` is "isotropic", then the length of this list should equal the number of groups described in the ``groups`` element.
+If ``representation`` is "angle", then the length of this list should equal the number of groups times the number of azimuthal angles times the number of polar angles, with the inner-dimension being groups, intermediate-dimension being azimuthal angles and outer-dimension being the polar angles.